Moly-malibu/AIApp/README.md

 # AIApp

-Stocks

-Finances Application

-You will get financial information more 3.400 companies, this app is a tools that use Yahoo finances, Sklearn, Tensorflow, Keras, pandas profile, and Monte Carlo simulation for to see the performance each stocks, financial statements, ratios, stockholders and others.
+Introducing Your Ultimate Stock Analysis Toolkit

+Dive deep into the financial world with our comprehensive stock analysis app.
+Powered by advanced technologies like Yahoo Finance, Scikit-learn, TensorFlow, Keras, pandas-profiling, and Monte Carlo simulations, we provide you with a wealth of insights to make informed investment decisions.

+Key Features:

+Extensive Company Coverage: Access financial data for over 3,400 companies.
+In-Depth Financial Analysis:
+Detailed financial statements
+Key financial ratios
+Stockholder information
+Powerful Visualization Tools:
-Graph Analysis single and multiple companies stocks.
+Customizable stock charts for single and multiple companies Interactive data visualizations

-Machine Learning Forcasting.
+Advanced Machine Learning Forecasting:
-        Long Short Term Memory.
+Long Short-Term Memory (LSTM) networks
-        Decision Tree Regression.
+Decision Tree Regression
-        Linear Regression.
+Linear Regression
-        Monte Carlos Simulation (1000 days price forcasting)

-Financial Analysis, Ratios and general information.

-Financial Statement and Forcasting.

-Profilling each company, open to add more companies.
+Monte Carlo Simulations for 1000-day price forecasts Personalized Company Profiles:
+Tailored insights for each company
+Easily add new companies to your watchlist
+Why Choose Our App?

+Data-Driven Insights: Leverage cutting-edge machine learning algorithms to uncover hidden patterns and trends.
+User-Friendly Interface: Navigate seamlessly through our intuitive interface.

+Real-Time Data: Stay updated with the latest market information.

+Empowered Decision-Making: Make informed investment choices with confidence.

+Take Control of Your Investments Today!

+Download our app and unlock the full potential of your portfolio.